projectatomic/commissaire/doc/components.rst

 Investigator
 ~~~~~~~~~~~~
-The investigator is a daemon like greenlet which is tasked with investigating
+The investigator is a subprocess which is tasked with investigating
 and bootstrapping new host nodes.
 When a new host is added it's the
 investigator which populates the host data in etcd and gets the right services
 going on the new host.

 ClusterExecPool
 ~~~~~~~~~~~~~~~
-This is a static pool used for executing commands across a cluster.
+This is a static greenlet pool used for executing commands across a cluster.
 For instance, a reboot of a cluser will utilize this pool to execute remote commands in their own greenlet.
 Because the pool is limited there will only ever be X number of the command being executed at once.